Gosh cosh

 Teachers' Resources

-You do not need to have met hyperbolic trig functions before in order to do this question as the definitions are given and you are led through the question step by step.
-You could look up the results and the proofs of the hyperbolic trig identities but you will gain much more from thinking through these proofs for yourself.
+This problem allows students to discover some of the properties of the hyperbolic functions for themselves rather than simply being presented with the results.
+Students do not need to have met hyperbolic trig functions before attempting this problem as the definitions are given and students are led through the question step by step.
+They will gain a greater understanding from thinking through these proofs for themselves.